On the Effectiveness of Transfer Learning for Code Search: Results

 \subsection{Pre-Trained Single-Language Models (\req{1}--\req{3})}

-We now describe the results of the experiments involving models that were pre-trained on English natural language or on a single programming language.
+We now describe the results of the experiments involving models that were pre-trained on English natural language or a single programming language.

 \Cref{fig:jsjapy_mrr_boxplot} shows the box plots of the \num{10}-fold cross-validation \ac{mrr} and \aroma values for all the performed experiments where we use a single language as test set, considering the \evalonek strategy.
-We sorted the experiments in the plots so that they can be observed in increasing order as we discuss a new research question.
+We sorted the experiments in the plots so that they could be observed in increasing order as we discuss a new research question.
 We also highlight to which research questions each of the experiments refer.

-Across all the experiments, the \random and zero-shot \random baselines, which are not presented in \cref{tab:results} and \cref{fig:jsjapy_mrr_boxplot}, reach the lowest \ac{mrr} values, close to \num{0}.
-This indicates that the pre-training tasks alone are not sufficient for doing code search.
+Across all the experiments, the \random and zero-shot baselines, which are not presented in \cref{tab:results} and \cref{fig:jsjapy_mrr_boxplot}, reach the lowest \ac{mrr} values, close to \num{0}.
+It indicates that the pre-training tasks alone are insufficient for doing code search.
 Considering our model architecture, this is to be expected.
 The \ac{mem} only learns \emph{unimodal} embeddings during pre-training.
 However, for code search, it requires a \emph{multimodal} understanding of the data, \ie, how natural language sequences relate to source code sequences.
 This relationship is only learned during the fine-tuning phase.
-In the following, we address the research questions related to single-language models individually.
+We address the research questions related to single-language models individually in the following.

 \paragraph{Pre-trained query-only encoder (\req{1})} \Cref{fig:jsjapy_mrr_boxplot} shows the results regarding the \evalonek strategy of the \begin{inparaenum}[(1)] \item \lucene{} \exptlu{LANG}, \item \deepcs{} \exptdc{LANG}{LANG}, \item non-pre-trained \ac{mem} \expt{NO}{NO}{LANG}{LANG}, \item the model with the pre-trained query encoder \expt{EN}{NO}{LANG}{LANG}, but not pre-trained on the code encoder. \end{inparaenum}